Hair Loss NYC

 Dr. Green's Guide to Hair Loss & Hair Loss Treatment Options

-Hair loss and hair thinning can be devastating for both men and women.
+Hair loss, thinning hair, and baldness can be devastating for both men and women.
 The key to successfully treating hair loss and hair thinning is to identify the underlying cause of your hair loss and address it appropriately.
 Dr. Michele Green is an expert in hair loss and has been at the forefront of innovation in treating thinning hair in NYC for over two decades.
 With the newest innovations, such as Platelet Rich Plasma injections (PRP) and Keravive™ HydraFacial for hair loss, Dr. Green incorporates the most cutting-edge technology in hair loss treatment for her patients.
-There are many medical conditions as well as genetic reasons which are the basis for alopecia, or hair loss.
+There are many medical conditions as well as genetic reasons that are the basis for alopecia or hair loss.

 Dr. Michele Green was one of the first dermatologists in NYC to incorporate PRP into her practice and is consistently rated one of the best dermatologists in New York by Castle Connolly, Super Doctors, and New York Magazine for her evaluation, management, and treatment of the different types of alopecia in men and women.
-Dr. Green treats all types of hair loss, from androgenic alopecia to telogen effluvium, to other autoimmune and hormonal causes of hair loss.
+Dr. Green treats all types of hair loss, from androgenic alopecia to telogen effluvium to other autoimmune and hormonal causes of hair loss.
 Based in the Upper East Side of Manhattan, she is an internationally recognized expert for cosmetic and medical hair loss issues.
-When you consult with Dr. Green in her private dermatology office, you’ll have the opportunity to discuss with her in-depth your medical history, previous cosmetic treatments you may have had, and a thorough investigation of your concerns and cosmetic goals.
+When you consult with Dr. Green in her private dermatology office, you’ll have the opportunity to discuss your medical history, previous cosmetic treatments you may have had, and a thorough investigation of your concerns and cosmetic goals with her in-depth.

 Dermatologist exams for hair loss in New York